Austin Riley Player Props: Braves vs. Reds

 Austin Riley At The Plate

-- In 37.3% of his games this year, Riley has driven in at least one run.
-In 10 of those games (13.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- In 29 games this season (38.2%), Riley has picked up an RBI, and in 10 of those games (13.2%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.